Ip-Tec/saze-logistics/README.md

 - Dynamic routing for user, rider, vendor, and admin dashboards.

 ### Mobile (Expo - React Native)
-- Uses Firebase Auth or a backend-based JWT system.
+- Uses Supabase Auth or a backend-based JWT system.
 - React Navigation for role-based screens.
 - Secure storage for tokens.